Contact us

 • Be sure not to wait longer than five minutes to administer a second dose if there is no response.

-How to Administer Rescue Breathing if There Is No Response From Naloxone
+How to Administer Rescue Breathing if There Is No Response to Naloxone

 • Tilt the person’s head back.